Norwegian Cruise Line Holdings Ltd [NCLH] stock Upgrade by Redburn Atlantic analyst, price target now $25

-Norwegian Cruise Line Holdings Ltd [NYSE: NCLH] price surged by 5.66 percent to reach at $0.74.
-The company report on November 2, 2023 at 11:41 AM that NORWEGIAN CRUISE LINE OPENS FOR SALE THE ALL-NEW NORWEGIAN AQUA, THE FIRST OF THE NEXT-GENERATION PRIMA PLUS CLASS.
+Norwegian Cruise Line Holdings Ltd [NYSE: NCLH] stock went on an upward path that rose over 3.29% on Friday, amounting to a one-week price decrease of less than -4.56%.
+The company report on November 2, 2023 at 2:41 PM that NORWEGIAN CRUISE LINE OPENS FOR SALE THE ALL-NEW NORWEGIAN AQUA, THE FIRST OF THE NEXT-GENERATION PRIMA PLUS CLASS.

 – Norwegian Aqua to Debut in April 2025 with Seven-Day Caribbean Voyages from Port Canaveral, Fla. –.